The Benefits of Gratitude in the Workplace

 Here is how to say thank you at work:

-“Thank you, Chris, for the extra time and effort I know it took to get me the report on time.
-Because I had the data on hand at the executive team meeting, we were able to make a decision on how to move forward and you made our whole team look good.”
+“Thank you, Chris, for the extra time and effort I know it took to complete the report on time.
+Because I had the data on hand at the executive team meeting, we were able to make a decision on how to move forward.
+You helped make our whole team look good.”

-The key is to offer thanks that suit the individual best.
+The key is to offer thanks that best suits the individual and the situation.

 The Bottom Line